cloudmobi/CloudmobiSSP/android-sdk.md

     /**
      * Get the specified number of Ads.
-The actual number willl decied by server side, between [1,reqAdNumber]
+The actual number will decied by server side, between [1,reqAdNumber]
      * @param reqAdNumber  the number of request Ads
      * @param slotId     cloudtech Ads slot id
      * @param context    Android context